-Now that you’ve come up with a list of potential solutions, you need to review budgets and allocated resources to narrow that list down to what can be implemented now.
+Now that you’ve come up with a list of potential solutions, you'll need to review budgets and allocated resources and narrow that list down to what can be implemented now.

 When implementing any new system, it’s important to get staff buy-in, or you’ll find people quickly revert to their old habits.
 How do you implement successfully?
 Here are our tips:

 Bring in an expert: If you’re setting up a software technology stack, then it pays to get an expert – such as a WorkflowMax IT partner – in to set up for you.
 Of course, you can do this yourself, but it will take a lot longer and may be less efficient, and we’re all about eliminating inefficiencies, aren’t we?

 Provide Training: When implementing any kind of process change in your company, it’s important to ensure staff are adequately prepared for the transition.
 As different people respond to different training methods, it’s best to provide several options, including self-paced learning and more structured tutorials.

 WorkflowMax, for example, offers FREE online training courses to enable a team to get up to speed on the product in their own time.

 Be the Champion: If you team see you using and advocating the new system, they will be more proactive in picking it up and learning how it works.
 Be the change you want to see.

 Incentivise Adoption: The human brain loves to work hard if a reward is on offer.
 What about a reward for the first team to successfully implement all the changes, or awarding a productivity star each month for a particularly well-performing individual.